akeneo/pim-docs/installation/installation_workstation.rst

 .. note::
     In case of PHP 5.5 on Ubuntu 13.10, the Zend OPcache opcode cache is installed and enabled by default.
-    Only the data cache provided by APCu is needed.
+    Only the data cache provided by APC is needed.

 System configuration
 --------------------